mcamara/laravel-localization/README.md

 http://url-to-laravel
 http://url-to-laravel/test
 ```
+The package sets your application locale `App::getLocale()` according to your url.
+You may translate your files as explained in [Laravel Localization docs](http://laravel.com/docs/localization).

-***Note***: It is **strongly** recommended to use a redirecting middleware (see next section).
+***Note***: It is **strongly** recommended to use a [redirecting middleware](#redirect-middleware).
 Otherwise, when search engine robots crawl

     http://url-to-laravel
     http://url-to-laravel/test

-They may get different language content, which creates a duplicate-content issue.
-Therefore, to improve your SEO
+they may get different language content for each visit.
+Also having multiple urls for the same content creates a SEO duplicate-content issue.
-it is recommended to redirect to `http://url-to-laravel/es` or `http://url-to-laravel/en` after the language
-has been detected.

-The package sets your current locale (`App::getLocale()`) according to your url.
-You may translate your files as explained in [Laravel Localization docs](http://laravel.com/docs/localization).

-### Localize Links

-To keep the locale all urls from your page should be localized using the [localize-url-helper]().
-It may be convenient to not localize all urls and use the redirect middleware.
-However, this will cause a redirect everytime the users opens a link.
-Also even with redirect middleware, you must localize your post routes to prevent [commen issues]().

 ### Redirect Middleware